-Marshall Levine, owner of The Legal Cafe in London, had the vision to create a four way business model for his cafe business, “We wanted to combine a cafe, serviced offices, a legal practice and neighbourhood law centre.”
+Marshall Levine, the owner of The Legal Cafe in London, had the vision to create a four-way business model for his cafe business, “We wanted to combine a cafe, serviced offices, a legal practice and neighbourhood law centre.”

 People are always engaged and interested in people doing something different from the norm.
 This really helps when putting your innovative cafe on the map and when looking to earn vital media attention for your business.

 Starting a niche cafe or coffee shop also has the additional benefit of having no real barriers to entry.
 Anybody of any background and age can enter the market.

 Ruth Rogers is the founder and trustee of a positive body image charity called Body Gossip and her motivations for starting her cafe stemmed from wanting to increase the happiness within her community.